silnrsi/pysilfont/docs/technical.md

   - doctype, comments and commentsafter
 - xmlitem() class
   - For reading and writing xml files
-  - Keeps record of original and final xml strings, so only need to write to disk if changed
+  - Keeps record of original and final xml strings, so only needs to write to disk if changed
   - write_to_xml() function to create outxmlstr using ETWriter()
 - ETelement() class
   - For handling an ElementTree element